 Children and young adults came out in droves to decry the recent mass shootings in Parkland, Florida, Silver Springs, Maryland, and others.
 But for many communities of color, the newfound public attention on this issue is bittersweet.

-Student-activist Jahne Benthall, 17, in Newark, New Jersey, took a prominent role in organizing her fellow students to protest violence endemic in her city.
+Student-activist Jahne Benthall, 17, in Newark, New Jersey, took a prominent role in getting her fellow students to protest violence endemic in her city.
 She decided to use March For Our Lives as a platform to highlight the difficulties people like her face in getting the public’s attention.

 Two people in my school had family members involved in the shooting that happened in Florida.
 And so they were telling me about it and saying how they wish that we can do something here.